-AREAS OF STUDY SUBJECT HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION ERING Advanced Soil Mechanics 2 2 1 Spring Seepage, groundwater and erosion, earth pressure and bearing capacity, compression and consolidation of soils.
+1 4510 () (Article 5 ) Master's Program Givii Engineering and Architecture AREAS OF STUDY SUBJECT CREDITS HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION ERING Advanced Soil Mechanics 2 2 1•2 Fall This course deals with unsaturated soil mechanics.
+The mathematical formulation and modelling techniques in soil such as dynamical, chemical and biological interactions are covered in detail.
 ION ENGINE Advanced Continuum Mechanics 2 2 1 Spring Hooke's law, constitutive equations of a solid and a fluid, properties of modulus, properties of failure of a solid material, new theory of continuum mechanics.
 Numerical simulations.
-ENVIRONMENTAL DISASTER PREVENTION ENGINEERING SPECIAL Advanced Structural Design in Natural Hazard Prone Areas 2 2 1•2 Spring This course focuses on the structural design in natural disaster prone areas.
+ENVIRONMENTAL DISASTER PREVENTION ENGINEERING SPECIAL Advanced Structural Design in Natural Hazard Prone Areas 2 2 1.2 Spring This course focuses on the structural design in natural disaster prone areas.
 The damages of the buildings will be analyzed from the view point of earthquake engineering, wind engineering and geotechnical engineering.
 Furthermore, the design loads and structural analysis methodology, will be introduced.
-NTAL DIS Disaster Mitigation and Building Sustainability 2 2 1•2 Fall Disaster mitigation and reduction of environmental impact of the construction industry ENVIRONME ELECTIVE Environmental Ecological Engineering 2 2 2 Fall Lectures include basic theories of ecology and discussion about how we can apply such knowledge for sustainable development and ecosystem conservation.
-COMMON COMMON Scientific Ethics 1 1 1 Spring The purpose of scientific ethics is to engage students in reading about, considering, and discussing the responsible conduct of science.
-Overview of Special Program for Engineering 2 2 1 In this lecture, the special program foreign students are introduced to life & study in Japan.
+NTAL DIS Disaster Mitigation and Building Sustainability 2 2 1.2 Fall Disaster mitigation and reduction of environmental impact of the construction industry ENVIRONME ENVIRONMER ELECTIVE Environmental Ecological Engineering 2 2 2 Fall Lectures include basic theories of ecology and discussion about how we can apply such knowledge for sustainable development and ecosystem conservation.
+Scientific Ethics 1 1 1 Spring The purpose of scientific ethics is to engage students in reading about, considering, and discussing the responsible conduct of science.
+COMMON MMON Overview of Special Program for Engineering 2 2 1 In this lecture, the special program foreign students are introduced to life & study in Japan.
 There are various aspects that they have to learn about Japan.
 The difference in cultures and understanding of the environment, people and rules are the main aim of this lecture where they came to study and learn more.
 Also, comparison study between Japan and other countries, are an important matter to ease the life & study in Japan for foreign students.
-Special Lecture on Civil Engineering and Architecture I-III 2 Inte nsive C Course Will be given a theme by a supervisor.
-Special Lecture on Civil Engineering and Architecture IV-VI 1 Intensive C Will be given a theme by a supervisor.
+CO Special Lecture on Civil Engineering and Architecture I-III 2 . , Will be given a theme by a supervisor.
+Special Lecture on Civil Engineering and Architecture IV-VI 1 Inte Intensive Course Will be given a theme by a supervisor.
+Field Study I 1 1s 1 wee st•2nd Field study in related specialty under the supervision of a supervisor or a person in charge of study.
+Field Study II 1 1s 1 wee st•2nd Field study in related specialty under the supervision of a supervisor or a person in charge of study.